geudde/attic-chest/pages/13.reference/01.porden/docs.md

 His sterner warriors round, in martial sport,

-Mix with the lighter spirits of his court : 20
+Mix with the lighter spirits of his court: 20

 The brisk Electron grasps his lightning spear,